Scattering Amplitudes For All Masses and Spins: (Super)Higgs Mechanism as IR Unification

 \subsection{Higgsing as UV Unification $\to$ IR Deformation}

-Given that we see the massive amplitudes reproduce the massless ones at high-energy, we are motivated to consider directly assembling the high-energy massless amplitudes in a way that one is readily to ``IR deform" the amplitude by simply putting in the mass for the propagator.
-We are then guaranteed to have a result that gives the correct high-energy behaviour, and what remains is simply to add in higher order corrections in masses that matches the massive residue.
+Given that we see the massive amplitudes reproduce the massless ones at high energy, we are motivated to consider directly assembling the high-energy massless amplitudes in a way that one can readily ``IR deform" the amplitude by simply putting in the mass for the propagator and ``\textbf{BOLD}ing" the spinor brackets.
+We are then guaranteed to have a result that gives the correct high-energy behaviour, and what remains is simply to add in higher order corrections in mass that ensure the massive residue is matched.

 Let's first consider all the different component amplitudes - Compton scattering for $H, E$, and the quartic interaction for $E$.
 We will first merely group these amplitudes together, ready to be ``\textbf{BOLD}"ed + unified into a massive amplitude.
 The massive amplitude in the IR will be the four massive vector amplitude, and thus we will need a total of eight spinors to carry the SU(2) Little group indices, these are the objects that will be \textbf{BOLD}ed.
-Thus the name of the game is to write the massless amplitudes in a form which contain eight spinors, two for each legs, and every thing else can only be expressed as momenta.
+Thus the name of the game is to write the massless amplitudes in a form which contains eight spinors, two for each legs, and every thing else can only be expressed as momenta.
 Note that because of this the $E^4$ quartic must be written in an interesting way.
 Naively it is just $3\lambda$, but to put it in a form where by \textbf{BOLD}ing we can recognize it as a component of massive spin $1$, we have to write it in the following way:

 where $\lambda=\frac{g^2 M^2_h}{m^2_\gamma}$ and $\{t\}$ $\{u\}$ represents its $t,u$ image.
 This is the only way to represent the ``constant" without introducing double poles.
 Similarly for the two photons two $E$ amplitudes we write